KonboiOne/flir_camera_driver/spinnaker_camera_driver/doc/index.rst

 Note that once a camera has been up and running for a while it can be very reluctant to accept PTP message from a master and switch from listener (``LIS``) to Slave (``SLV``) mode.
 Power cycle the camera (disconnect the GigE/POE cable) to fix this.
 Best practice is to have the master clock running already before starting the camera.

-**Monitor the offset for a while!**.
-If the system clock of the host that is running the driver is not disciplined by the master PHC then the offset will keep drifting.
+**Monitor the offset for a while!** If the system clock of the host that is running the driver is not disciplined by the master PHC then the offset will keep drifting.
 Make sure that something keeps the system clock synchronized with the PHC.